 What playful goals will help you dance beyond the weirdness?

-Now if you’ll excuse me, I’m going to retrieve my book and take to the exercise bike.
+Now if you’ll excuse me, I’ll retrieve my book and take to the exercise bike.
 Gotta close that red circle!
 I CAN DO THIS!